UnitTestBot/UTBotJava/docs/Codeforces.md

   because UnitTestBot can generate tests for a specific function that has input parameters with specific types and a specific return value.
 - Quite strong restrictions are often imposed on the input data.
 For example, the number `n` that is in the input, always is in the range from 1 to 100.
-Another example is the input string is not any, but consists only of small letters of the English alphabet.
+Another example is the input string is not any but consists only of small letters of the English alphabet.

 Therefore, it is proposed to transform the solution to a "good" form before starting the test generation: